 The evaluation measures are:

-Precision/Recall/F1-measure on mention-level annotations, using both partial and exact matching.
+Precision/Recall/F1-measure on mention-level annotations, with and without mention types.

 Primary Metric: micro-averaged F1.